funlessdev/fl-website/content/docs/architecture/core/index.md

 Since step 4 might fail (if, e.g., no metrics have ever been retrieved for any Worker ever because of network issues), if no metrics are retrieved, a random Worker is selected, regardless of the scheduling policy.
 This is of course a last resort to avoid invocation failure, and might be subject to change in the future (if we find invocation failure to be a more reliable/sound approach).

+The default policy, as of right now, is to select the Worker with the highest amount of memory available.

 #### Policies

 FunLess is built to accept different scheduling policies, depending on the associated configuration to each function.
 This means that it's relatively easy to extend the Core with a new policy, provided that an implementation is provided for the `SchedulingPolicy` protocol (and therefore, an appropriate data type for the relevant configuration).